panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 type: post
 ---

-Most likely you've read many posts on how to use React hooks.
+You've read many posts on how to use React hooks.
 But *knowing how Not to use*, sometimes, is equally important as *knowing how to use*.

 In this post, I will describe the React hooks usage mistakes, and how to fix them.